Collinchristian70/Lab2/index.md

 ## Common Commands - Gustavo's Portion

 There are lots of commands!
-People use commands to
+You use commands to navigate your way through the command line.
+You don't need to memorize them all, but it is good to know your most used ones.

+1. git clone {insert url}
+	- This command is used to clone a repository using the link provided on GitHub

+2. git add {file.txt}
+	- This command adds a file

+3. git rm {file.txt}
+	- This command removes a file

 ## Common Commands - Mahmoud's Portion
-Here are some of hte commands!
+Here are some of the commands!

 You can use the [editor on GitHub](https://github.com/Collinchristian70/Lab2/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.